 What’s the difference between an invoice template and an invoice generator?

-Just because you generate an invoice with the help of a design template, as you would have in Adobe Illustrator or Canva, it doesn’t mean the method is better than with a word processor, like Microsoft Office or Apple Pages.
-Making an invoice in a photo editor still requires human input and calculation.
-Therefore, it is subject to human error.
+Just because you generate an invoice with the help of a design template, as you would in a design tool like Adobe Illustrator, doesn’t mean the method is better than with a word processor like Microsoft Office or Apple Pages.
+Making an invoice in a photo editor still requires human input and calculation, which makes it subject to human error.

 But what about the invoice design?

-I don’t mean designing your invoice in Adobe or Canva is bad.
-It’s just not efficient if you have to input it manually and do the math on your own.
+I don’t mean designing your invoice in Adobe or Canva is terrible.
+It’s inefficient if you have to input it manually and do the math independently.
 Having said this, your invoices need a professional look – the logo, font, and colors must be consistent with your branding.
 When in doubt, keep it super simple.

 Takeaway